IndigoUnited/js-address/README.md

 Change event types:
 - `TYPE_EXTERNAL_CHANGE`   if the value changes due to an external event (back, next, etc)
 - `TYPE_INTERNAL_CHANGE`   if the value changes due to a setValue() call
-- `TYPE_LINK_CHANGE`       if the value changes due to user clicking a link click
+- `TYPE_LINK_CHANGE`       if the value changes due to user clicking a link

 ## Testing ##